Visa policy of the United States: H visa

-Specialty occupations, DOD Cooperative Research and Development Project Workers, and fashion models
+Discontinued visa types

-The discontinued H-1A and H-1C visas existed during periods when the US experienced a shortage of nurses from 1989.
+The discontinued H-1A and H-1C visas existed during periods when the United States experienced a shortage of nurses from 1989.
 The H-1A classification was created by the Nursing Relief Act of 1989 and ended in 1995.

 The H-1C visa was created by the Nursing Relief for Disadvantaged Area Act of 1999 and expired in 2005.
 Currently nurses must apply for H-1B visas.

+H-1B visas

 The H-1B classification is for professional-level jobs that require a minimum of a bachelor's degree in a specific academic field.
 In addition, the employee must have the degree or the equivalence of such a degree through education and experience.

 There is a required wage, which is at least equal to the wage paid by the employer to similarly qualified workers or a prevailing wage for such positions in the geographic regions where the jobs are located.

 This visa also covers fashion models of distinguished merit and ability.
 The H-1B1 visa is the variant issued to citizens of Singapore and Chile.

 Temporary agricultural workers

-The H-2A visa allows a foreign national entry into the US for temporary or seasonal agricultural work for eligible employers under certain conditions (seasonal job, no available US workers).
+The H-2A visa allows a foreign national entry into the United States for temporary or seasonal agricultural work for eligible employers under certain conditions (seasonal job, no available U.S. workers).

 Temporary nonagricultural workers

-The H-2B visa allows a foreign national entry into the US for temporary or seasonal non-agricultural work for eligible employers under certain conditions (seasonal job, no available US workers).
+The H-2B visa allows a foreign national entry into the United States for temporary or seasonal non-agricultural work for eligible employers under certain conditions (seasonal job, no available U.S. workers).

 Nonimmigrant trainee or special education exchange Visitor

-The H-3 visa is available to those foreign nationals looking to "receive training in any field of endeavor, other than graduate medical education or training, that is not available in the foreign national's home country" or " participate in a special education exchange visitor training program that provides for practical training and experience in the education of children with physical, mental, or emotional disabilities".
+The H-3 visa is available to those foreign nationals looking to "receive training in any field of endeavor, other than graduate medical education or training, that is not available in the foreign national's home country" or "participate in a special education exchange visitor training program that provides for practical training and experience in the education of children with physical, mental, or emotional disabilities".

 Family members

-H-4 visa is issued to immediate family members of H visa holders.
+H-4 visas are issued to immediate family members of H visa holders.
 In some cases, they are eligible for employment.